 Weims don’t shed as much as Labs do, thanks to their short coats.
 If you prefer a low-shedding dog, a Weimaraner might be better suited for you, although there’s also a long-haired variation.

 Perhaps the biggest difference between the two breeds is their tails.
-Weimaraners have a whippet sort of tail which is long and slender which is often docked.
+Weimaraners have a whippet sort of tail that is long and slender and is often docked.